Venmo vs Paypal: Which Service Is Best?

 This feature might seem insignificant, but it's a genius one.
 People already spend so much time on social media sites and apps.
 So, many people are familiar with the layouts and how they work.
 So, instead of a boring bank app, users got a new social media where they can send and request money.

-Despite its social media approach, user personal and financial details are kept secure, and you have nothing to worry about.
+Despite its social media approach, users' personal and financial details are kept secure, and you have nothing to worry about.

 How to receive a Venmo payment